Frequently asked questions about Naturopathic Medicine

 Q: What’s the difference between a Doctor of Naturopathic Medicine and a Doctor of Natural Medicine?

-A Doctor of Natural Medicine (DNM) is not regulated and licensed in Ontario.
+A Doctor of Natural Medicine (DNM) is not regulated and licensed in the United States or Canada.

-Anyone, regardless of training and education, can call themselves a Doctor of Natural Medicine in this province.
+Anyone, regardless of training and education, can call themselves a Doctor of Natural Medicine.
 There is no independent regulatory body that ensures that these individuals have appropriate training, or that standards of practice are being maintained.
 If a patient/client has any concerns their only recourse is a court of law.
 Most insurance companies only cover practitioners that are licensed.

 Q: How do I know if I’m seeing a licensed naturopath?